 |

-4,500 replacement personnel began to arrive at Fort Lewis to be assigned to the
+replacement personnel began to arrive at Fort Lewis to be assigned to the 32D

-32D Division.
-At that time, the Division, like most reserve
+Division.
+At that time, the Division, like most reserve component units, was

-component units, was not at full strength.
-In those days reserve units had two
+not at full strength.
+In those days reserve units had two authorized strengths,

-remaining on their, then, 6-year mandatory service obligation.
-The Division
+then, 6-year mandatory service obligation.
+The Division received replacements

-received replacements from 39 states and Puerto Rico; the largest number came
+from 39 states and Puerto Rico; the largest number came from Wisconsin.
+A few

 When the Division was mobilized